The coalescent point process of branching trees

-where $\beta>0$ is the \emph{Gaussian component} and $\Lambda$ is a positive measure on $(0,\infty)$ such that $\int_{(0,\infty)}(1\wedge r^2)\Lambda (dr)<\infty$, called the \emph{Lévy measure}.
-We will denote by $X$ a Lévy process with Laplace exponent $\psi$ (started at 0 unless otherwise stated), and by $Z$ a continuous-state branching process, or CSB process, with branching mechanism $\psi$.
+where $\beta>0$ is the \textit{Gaussian component} and $\Lambda$ is a positive measure on $(0,\infty)$ such that $\int_{(0,\infty )}(1\wedge r^2)\Lambda(dr)<\infty$, called the \textit{L\'{e}vy measure}.
+We will denote by $X$ a L\'{e}vy process with Laplace exponent $\psi$ (started at 0 unless otherwise stated), and by $Z$ a continuous-state branching process, or CSB process, with branching mechanism $\psi$.

 We (only) make the following two assumptions.
 First,

 so that $X$ is not a subordinator (i.e., it is not a.s. nondecreasing).
 Second,